 Our calculation of the percentage of beneficial ownership prior to this offering is based on 35,699,289 shares of our common stock outstanding as of August 7, 2020.
-We have based our calculation of the percentage of beneficial ownership after this offering on 35,699,289 shares of our common stock outstanding as of August 7, 2020 plus the estimated 865,201 shares that we are offering pursuant to this prospectus supplement (based on the last reported sale price of our common stock on the New York Stock Exchange on August 7, 2020 of \$57.79 per share), assuming no exercise of the underwriters' option to purchase additional shares, together with applicable options and RSUs to the extent held by certain of our stockholders.
+We have based our calculation of the percentage of beneficial ownership after this offering on 35,699,289 shares of our common stock outstanding as of August 7, 2020 plus the 516,000 shares that we are offering pursuant to this prospectus supplement, assuming no exercise of the underwriters' option to purchase additional shares, together with applicable options and RSUs to the extent held by certain of our stockholders.